Kadagaden/chess-pieces/README.md

 [Additional screenshots](https://imgur.com/a/XeJdVy5)

-You can use this piece set on Lichess with [this userstyle](https://userstyles.org/styles/180754/lichess-pychess-kaneo-pieces).
+You can use this piece set on Lichess and Pychess.org with [this userstyle](https://userstyles.org/styles/180754/lichess-pychess-kaneo-pieces).

 ## Lincese